Fernand Mithouard

-Fernand Mithouard (22 May 1909 – 10 December 1993) was a French professional cyclist from 1933 to 1947; he won the Bordeaux-Paris in 1933.
+Fernand Mithouard (22 May 1909 – 10 December 1993) was a French professional cyclist who won the Bordeaux-Paris in 1933.

 In 1934 Mithouard traveled to Australia with Paul Chocque to compete in the Centenary 1000, one week road bicycle race over seven stages covering 1102 mi.
-The race was run in as part of the celebrations of the Centenary of Victoria.
+The race was part of the celebrations of the Centenary of Victoria.
 Mithouard was leading the championship when he crashed in stage 6 and abandoned at Omeo.